ferdy/.emacs.d/README.md

 I use Emacs on [Debian Jessie](https://www.debian.org) (amd64).
 The ```esetup``` script helps to create the required environment for this configuration.
-It must be run *before* starting Emacs for first time.
+It must be run *before* starting Emacs for the first time.
 The script only works with **Debian-based** systems.

 ##Setup